hms-dbmi/scw/alignment-markdown-precursor.md

 `-W 00:20` tells the scheduler the job should take about 20 minutes.

 `-q short` submits the job to the short queue.

+The syntax of the tophat command is
+`tophat -p <NUMBER OF THREADS> --no-coverage-search --transcriptome-index=<PATH TO TRASNCRIPTOME INDEX> <PATH TO GENOME INDEX> <PATH TO INPUT FASTQ>`

 At the end we tack on (after the ";") a command to rename (`mv`) the Tophat output filename `accepted_hits.bam` to something more evocative.
 ***